istefanov/CouchbaseRDF/README.md

 When creating a runable jar from the project, the jar looks for parameters that should be provided in a file called serverInfo.

 The result execution times are provided in a directory retrieval and a table with the results is provided in a directory called TableResults.

+If you have questions you can write to iliya.enchev[at]exascale.info